 In hadith narrated by Abu Huraira (may Allah be pleased with him), Prophet (peace be upon him) said: “There is hour on Friday when no Muslim slave stands and prays and asks Allah for something, but Allah will grant him what he has asked for.”
 (Sahih Bukhari)

-This hadith highlights special significance of last hour of Friday, during which Allah particularly accept prayers and supplications of His servants.
+This hadith highlights the special significance of the last hour of Friday, during which Allah particularly accepts prayers and supplications of His servants.
 During this sacred hour, believers are encouraged to turn to Allah with humility and sincerity, pouring out their hearts in supplication and seeking His mercy and forgiveness!

-In conclusion, Friday prayer holds great significance in Islam, serving as sacred opportunity for believers to gather in congregation, worship, seek mercy and blessings of Allah.
-From understanding virtues and obligations of Friday prayer to embracing its rituals and etiquettes, each aspect contributes to spiritual enrichment and growth of believer.
+In conclusion, Friday prayer holds great significance in Islam, serving as a sacred opportunity for believers to gather in congregation, worship, and seek the mercy and blessings of Allah.
+From understanding the virtues and obligations of Friday prayer to embracing its rituals and etiquette, each aspect contributes to the spiritual enrichment and growth of the believer.